gva-jjoyce/gva_data/README.md

 # Dependencies

 - [UltraJSON](https://github.com/ultrajson/ultrajson) aka `ujson` is used where `orjson` is not available - `orjson` is not available on all platforms and environments so `ujson` is a dependency to ensure a good JSON library with broad support is available
-- [NetworkX](https://networkx.org/) is a graph analysis library, in `gva` is is used to define data pipelines.

 There are a number of optional dependencies which are required for specific fetures and functionality.
 These are listed in the [requirements-optional.txt](requirements-optional.txt) file.